 - lemon juice

 - water, to thin

 - Maple syrup, to taste

 Just add everything to a blender and it’s ready in 30 seconds!

 If you’re not a fan of capers, don’t put off this recipe just yet.
-I actually don’t love capers on their own, but the flavor adds that salty tang you love from traditional caesar salad dressing.
+I actually don’t love capers on their own, but the flavor adds that salty tang you love from traditional caesar dressings.

 There are two main steps to ensure delicious crispy roasted chickpeas everytime:

-- Make sure the chickpeas are very dry – that means rolling them around in a clean towel.
+- Make sure the chickpeas are very dry – that means rolling them around in a clean tea towel or patting with a paper towel.

 - It’s best to rub the little skins off – this can take a bit of time but you’ll get the best texture this way once baked.